CZ-NIC/run-or-raise/README.md

   * `<Caps_Lock>`, `<Caps_Lock_OFF>`
   * `<Scroll_Lock>`, `<Scroll_Lock_OFF>` (`Scroll_Lock` might not be available in Wayland session, hence might be removed in the future)

 Multiple actions may be registered to the same shortcut (a shortcut appears on multiple lines).
+They get lauched sequentionally.
 ```
-<Super>e,send-notify appears first
+<Super>e,notify-send appears first
-<Super>e,send-notify appears second
+<Super>e,notify-send appears second
 ```

 Layered shortcuts are possible.
 After the shortcut is hit, you may specify one or more shortcuts to be hit in order to trigger the action.